abr-98/Database_ops_with_python/README.md

 # Database_ops_with_python
 HBase, MongoDB, Mysql Operations with python

+Hosted using flask